Advantage of Quantum Theory Over Non-classical Models of Communication

 While performing the ALC task in HS model, Alice and Bob can follow some product state encoding whereas the verifier has more freedom to choose the decoding measurement.
 On the other hand in PR model Alice and Bob have more freedom for the encoding strategy while the verifier's decoding strategy is restricted.
 However there is no perfect strategy in any of these two models.
 At this point it seems that Hybrid model and Frozen model may provide perfect success for ALC task as they allow entangled states as well as entangled effects.
-However we find that even in theses two models it is not possible to win the ALC game with perfect success, which leads us to the following proposition (see Appendix for proof).
+However we find that even in these two models it is not possible to win the ALC game with perfect success, which leads us to the following proposition (see Appendix \ref{App1} for the proof).

-\begin{proposition} There exist no perfect strategy for the ALC task in HS model, in PR model, in Frozen model, and in Hybrid model. \end{proposition} While investigating generalized NS correlations, a number of games have been studied where supra-quantum NS correlations outperform optimal quantum winning strategies \cite{Ambainis02,Pawlowski09,Oppenheim10,Brunner14,Banik15,Roy16,Ambainis16,Banik17}.There also exist games where quantum resources are as good as generalized NS correlations \cite{Brassard05,Cleve12,Arkhipov12}.
+\begin{proposition} There exist no perfect strategy for the ALC task in HS model, in PR model, in Frozen model, and in Hybrid model. \end{proposition} An interesting point to note is that the optimal probability of success in ALC task for these models turn out to be $\frac{13}{16}$ which is same as the optimal success in classical theory.
+While investigating generalized NS correlations, a number of games have been studied where supra-quantum NS correlations outperform optimal quantum winning strategies \cite{Ambainis02,Pawlowski09,Oppenheim10,Brunner14,Banik15,Roy16,Ambainis16,Banik17}.There also exist games where quantum resources are as good as generalized NS correlations \cite{Brassard05,Cleve12,Arkhipov12}.
 On the other hand, it has been shown that even a generalized probabilistic local model can outperform quantum theory by allowing stronger `time-like' correlation \cite{DallArno17}.
-The ALC task, proposed in this work, is a notable exception from all theses games: it can be won perfectly in quantum theory while several supra-quantum models having stronger 'space-like' and 'time-like' correlations do not provide a perfect strategy.
+The ALC task, proposed in this letter, is a notable exception from all theses games: it can be won perfectly in quantum theory while several non-classical models having stronger 'space-like' and 'time-like' correlations do not provide a perfect strategy.